 In this page: FDI in Figures | What to consider if you invest in Iceland | Procedures Relative to Foreign Investment | Investment Opportunities

-Iceland's abundant geothermal and hydropower energy sources have attracted considerable foreign investment in the aluminum sector, boosting economic growth, and raising interest from high-tech firms looking to establish data centers using low-cost green energy.
-According to UNCTAD's World Investment Report 2023, FDI inflows to Iceland tripled year-on-year in 2022, reaching USD 620 million.
-In the same year, the total stock of FDI was estimated at USD 8.3 billion, around 29.9% of the country’s GDP.
-According to figures from OECD, FDI stock comes mainly from Luxembourg, the Netherlands, and Switzerland, and is allocated chiefly in the financial and insurance services, manufacturing, and wholesale and retail sectors.
-OECD statistics also show that in the first semester of 2023, investment inflows to Iceland were negative by USD 1.39 billion, compared to a positive inflow of USD 640 million in the corresponding period one year earlier.
+Iceland's abundant geothermal and hydropower energy sources have attracted considerable foreign investment in the aluminium sector, boosting economic growth, and raising interest from high-tech firms looking to establish data centres using low-cost green energy.
+According to UNCTAD's World Investment Report 2024, FDI inflows to Iceland reached USD 977 million, up by 13.8% year-on-year.
+At the end of the same period, the total stock of FDI was estimated at USD 9.38 billion, around 30.3% of the country’s GDP.
+As per the Bank of Iceland, at the end of 2023, the main sources of FDI were Luxembourg, Norway, the Netherlands, the United Kingdom, and Switzerland.
+Inward FDI was primarily concentrated in aluminium manufacturing, pharmaceuticals, and holding companies, which accounted for about 47% of the total FDI position—largely linked to these sectors.
+OECD statistics also show that in the first semester of 2024, investment inflows to Iceland stood at only USD 43 million, compared to a positive inflow of USD 123 million in the corresponding period one year earlier.

 Iceland's main advantages in terms of FDI attraction include a well-educated, English-speaking manpower, a positive economic environment, and high purchasing power.
 Iceland has no automatic screening process for investments; moreover, all remaining capital controls have been lifted.
-Citizens of the EEA are granted the same treatment as local citizens (although some limitations remain in the fishing, aviation, and energy sectors).
+Citizens of the EEA are granted the same treatment as local citizens).
+However, the 1991 Act on Foreign Investments limits foreign ownership in certain sectors: fishing companies must be at least 75% Icelandic-owned; only Icelandic or EEA citizens and entities can hold rights to hydropower and geothermal use; and aviation operators must have at least 51% Icelandic ownership, excluding EEA nationals.
 The IT and biotech sectors have been growing fast in recent years, with the pharmaceuticals and wellness, gaming, and aquaculture sectors also offering opportunities to investors.
-The national government provides special incentives for initial investments.
+The national government provides special incentives for initial investments and identifies several key sectors such as tourism, food and natural products, energy and green solutions, innovation, fisheries, creative industries, and life sciences.
 The main drawbacks of investing in Iceland are the high cost of living, weak demography, and its long distance from the European continent.
-Foreign investments are limited in certain sectors, including fishing, hydropower, geothermal, and aviation.
-The country’s business environment is good, with Iceland ranking 20th among the 132 economies on the Global Innovation Index 2023, 19th out of 180 on the 2023 Corruption Perception Index, and 23rd out of 184 countries on the latest Index of Economic Freedom.
+The country’s business environment is good, with Iceland ranking 22nd among the 133 economies on the Global Innovation Index 2024, 10th out of 180 on the 2024 Corruption Perception Index, and 23rd out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |